 A note on camera buying

 I’m not sure which camera model is best now that so many different manufacturers have webcam drivers.
-Before the webcam drivers came out, the Sony A6000 was the default recommendation for a camera for streaming, and it’s also generally well-recommended as an entry-level mirrorless camera; but it’s unclear whether it works with Sony’s webcam drivers at all (it’s not in the list of supported models, although the A6100 and later are), and the Mac drivers haven’t been released yet, though they’re planned for “autumn 2020.”
+Before the webcam drivers came out, the Sony A6000 was the default recommendation for a camera for streaming, and it’s also generally well-recommended as an entry-level mirrorless camera; but it doesn’t look like it works with Sony’s webcam drivers at all (it’s not in the list of supported models, although the A6100 and later are).
 Basically, do your own research.

-For completeness, here’s what I bought though I don’t particularly endorse it:
+For the record, here’s what I bought though I don’t particularly endorse it:

 - Sony A6000